gonjavi/JavaScriptWeatherApp/README.md

 ### Setup

- - Run $npm install to install all dependencies from a package.json file
+ - Run $npm install   -to install all dependencies from a package.json file
 - Run on the command line: $npm run watch
 - Click on: open with live server in Visual code or click on go live
 - Once the browser is opened, click on dist folder and it will be ready

-### Usage

 ## Author